 The selection of images for your artwork pdf should, in some part, reflect material you might plan to show if you are invited for interview.
 As it will be submitted as a pdf (not in hard copy), if you’d like to show us any 3D work or a painting, you will need to take photos of it to include.
 Details for sending your pdf will be included in the current applicants section (in the subject information for Design) once you have applied.

-Note that this requirement to send us artwork at this stage in the process is in addition to the request for you to show a portfolio if you are invited for interview.
+Note that this requirement to send us artwork at this stage in the process is in addition to the request for you to show a portfolio if you are selected for interview.

 Your portfolio